hwaterke/inab/README.md

 INAB is a budgeting tool.

+# Production

+## Build the client files.
+Go to the `client/` folder and run `./build.sh`

+## Deploy the API
+Copy the `server/` folder on your host and run the `docker-compose` inside.

+## Use NGINX to serve the client files and redirect the api to the container.
+See github.com/hwaterke/proxy to achieve this.

 # Development

 The docker-compose file at the root of the project can be used for development.